Maureen O'Brien: Career

 O'Brien has also written seven detective novels: Close-Up on Death (1989), Deadly Reflection (1993), Mask of Betrayal (1998), Dead Innocent (1999), Revenge (2001), Unauthorised Departure (2003) and Every Step You Take (2004); all feature the character of Detective Inspector John Bright.

 Personal life

 O'Brien moved to Ontario, Canada, in November 1969, with husband Michael Moulds, who was then head of the Canadian Film Institute.
+In DWM 619, an interview with O'Brien during the making of Tales of the TARDIS she confirmed her husband has passed a year earlier.